-On the 13th of February I joined the ultimate Maaemo booking: lunch on a Saturday at the chef’s table.
-Allow me to introduce parts of my table company, because it was quite the foodie meet-up.
+On the 13th of February, I joined the ultimate Maaemo booking: lunch on a Saturday at the chef’s table.
+Allow me to introduce some at the table, because this was quite the foodie meet-up.
 Julie from Julies Matblogg should be familiar to regular readers, and the same goes for Linn who writes the wine blog Vinstudinen.
-My latest acquaintance Lars is almost as nuts as me about food.
-Check his blog Lars Spiser, and his report from this very dinner.
+My latest acquaintance, Lars, is almost as nuts as me about food.
+Check out his blog Lars Spiser, and his report from this very dinner.
 Eating with other foodies gives you some extreme advantages.
-First of all, no one cares that you’re documenting your meal like it’s a fucking Spielberg movie.
-Second, everyone applaudes the idea of sharing one wine menu and one juice menu between two people.
+First of all, no one cares that you’re documenting your meal like it’s a frickin’ Spielberg movie.
+Second, everyone applauds the idea of sharing one wine menu and one juice menu between two people.

-Our lunch would not have been as great without the exceptional service we received from 22 year-old Benjamin Ausland.
+Our lunch would not have been as great without the exceptional service we received from 22-year-old Benjamin Ausland.
 He’s been mentioned in the media several times as being the only Norwegian at Maaemo, and he still is.
 At the moment he replaced the role of Pontus Dahlström, who was our waiter and sommelier at the chef’s table last time.
 First and foremost, however, he was our host, and so was Benjamin this time.
-Watch out in the near future, as you might just find him opening some bottles at the wine bar Territoriet.

-This dish in the amazing and peculiar ceramics bowl is worth a special mention.
+The dish in the amazing and peculiar ceramics bowl is worth a special mention.
 The plate is designed and produced by the small company Odd Standard in Stavanger.
 As the name indicates, they have one collection of odd products and one selection of standard ones.
 This particular is an odd one, made especially for Maaemo.
-I attended the 5-year-anniversary lunch of restaurant Geranium in November last year, and Esben was one of the chef’s who were invited to partake.
+I attended the 5-year-anniversary lunch of restaurant Geranium in November last year, and Esben was one of the chefs who was invited to partake.
 He made the exact same dish, and had even brought the plates along!
 The only difference was that he added the ingredient geranium to the dish.
-A nice gesture to Rasmu Kofoed and the team.
-I’ll definately share my full experience from this day in a later post.
+A nice gesture to Rasmus Kofoed and the team.
+I’ll definitely share my full experience from this day in a later post.

 Will you eat at Maamo before you die?
 Please leave a comment if you have any questions.